-Nonprofit crowdfunding is increasingly a trendy topic and Vipin Shri, one of the good people at CauseVox, had a good guest post on John Haydon’s blog on this titled 3 Tips on Planning a Nonprofit Crowdfunding Campaign.
-In his post, he gives 3 essential tips for nonprofit crowdfunding success:
+Nonprofit crowdfunding is increasingly a trendy topic and there is a great post on John Haydon’s blog titled 3 Tips on Planning a Nonprofit Crowdfunding Campaign.
+The post covers 3 essential tips for nonprofit crowdfunding success:

 1. Set SMART Goals and Objectives